novakov-alexey/novakov-alexey.github.io/content/flink-ml/index.md

 The goal of our model is to predict whether a customer may leave a bank or not.

-As clients dataw we use syntetic data set prepared and stored in CSV file format in local filesystem.
+As clients data, we use syntetic data set prepared and stored in CSV file format in local filesystem.
 Clients data has all required columns to train the ML model.

 ## Data Preparation